Death Certificate Translation Dubai — MOJ License #701

 When a death occurs outside the UAE but the deceased has UAE-based assets, the foreign death certificate requires attestation and Arabic translation.
 The attestation chain confirms document authenticity before UAE authorities will accept it for estate proceedings, bank releases, or property transfers.

-Foreign death certificates come in various formats depending on the issuing country: government vital statistics certificates, hospital death notifications, coroner's certificates (in cases of investigation), or medical examiner reports.
+Foreign death certificates come in various formats: government vital statistics certificates, hospital death notifications, coroner’s certificates, and in some countries military service records.
 Each format has specific translation requirements.

 Repatriation Documentation